jquery-archive/plugins.jquery.com/pages/docs/publish.md

 is "0.1.1" the tag should be either "0.1.1" or "v0.1.1".
 If the manifest file is valid, the version will be automatically added to the plugins site.

-We highly suggest that you **do not overwrite old tags**, instead, push a new version number tag (and commit to the manifest) to fix any errors you've encountered.
+We highly suggest that you **do not overwrite old tags**, instead, update the version number tag in the manifest, commit, and create a new tag to fix any errors you've encountered.

 ## Having Trouble?